The Surrealistic World of Dora Maar

 From Social Engagement to Surrealism

-Dora Maar’s photomontages, however, are different to those initiated by the Dadaists and even by some Surrealists such as Georges Hugnet.
-Where the usual photomontages are quite absurd, she creates scenes that could almost have taken place.
-The woman wearing a star-shaped hat is a good example: Seen from the back, it could simply be a hat, but at the same time, the image fits perfectly into the iconography and Surrealist ideas of the unconsciousness, sleep and dream.
+Dora Maar’s photomontages, however, are different from those initiated by the Dadaists and even by some Surrealists such as Georges Hugnet.
+Where the usual photomontages are quite absurd, she created scenes that could almost have taken place.
+The woman wearing a star-shaped hat is a good example: seen from the back, it could simply be a hat, but at the same time, the image fits perfectly into the iconography and Surrealist ideas of unconsciousness, sleep, and dream.

 Europe’s Political Climate

 It is clear that Dora Maar felt like a fish in water in the company of the Surrealists.
 Her group of friends included writers, photographers, and filmmakers who all had the same points of view in life.
 Thanks to her contacts, she was able to participate in various international exhibitions and publications between 1933 and 1938.

 Maar created the photomontage Le Simulateur (The Faker), inspired by the photographs she took a few years earlier in Barcelona.
 She reused the photo of a young acrobat and placed him upside down in a strange architecture.
 By representing his body like this, the acrobat seems to be deformed, and so Maar refers to the difficult social conditions of the 1930s, which is a prelude to World War II.
 The European political climate was extremely tense at the time and the building in which the acrobat performs his stunt also seems strange.
 You must turn the photomontage around to see it.
 Dora Maar has placed a picture of an attic upside down and has drawn the bricks on it by hand.
 Even though it looks like a dream, the separate elements fit together seamlessly.